-Wheat, rice and maize are the most important cereal crops in the world but maize is the most popular due to its high yielding, easy of processing, readily digested and costs less than other cereals (Jaliya et al., 2008).
+Wheat, rice and maize are the most important cereal crops in the world but maize is the most popular due to its high yielding, easy of processing, readily digested and costs less than other cereals (Jaliyaet al., 2008).
+Because of its variable use in agro-industries, it is recognized as a leading commercial crop of great agro-economic value.
 Maize as a major source of carbohydrate is used as human food in different forms, in the textile industry and in the pharmaceutical industry.
 It is composed of approximately 76-88% of carbohydrate, 6-16% of protein, 4-5.7% fat and 1.3% of minerals.
-It is more balanced nutritionally, agriculturally small quantity grains are currently used for livestock as well as poultry feed, and this is expected to increase with the development of the livestock and poultry production enterprise in the country.
+So that it is more balanced nutritionally and agriculturally small quantity grains are currently used for livestock as well as poultry feed and this is expected to increase with the development of the livestock and poultry production enterprise in the country.

 In Bangladesh, the cultivation of maize was started in the late 19th century but the cultivation has started to gain the momentum as requirement of maize grain is being increased as poultry industry flourishes in Bangladesh.
 Maize has the highest potential for carbohydrate production per unit area per day.
 Stem and foliage of maize plant can be used as livestock feed.
 Stalk, dry leave coveringof cobs (husks) and shelled cobs can be used as fuel (Ahmad et al., 2011).
-It can be grown all the year round in Bangladesh, and fitted in the gap between the main cropping seasons without affecting the major crops.
+It can be grown all the year round in Bangladesh and fitted in the gap between the main cropping seasons without affecting the major crops.
 It can also be grown in flood prone areas under no tillage, and with no inputs (Efferson, 1982).
+With its multipurpose properties, it will undoubtedly play a vital role in reducing the food shortage around the world, especially in Bangladesh.
 Maize is being cultivated all over the world but the yield of maize is low in Bangladesh as compared to the other maize growing countries.
 Today, the variability of the agricultural crops has been massively lost because of the commercial varieties use.
 For example, only about 5% of maize germplasm is used for commercial purposes (Hoisington et al., 1999).
-Preservation of the genetic resources in the country is associated with rigorous characterization and evaluation of the genetic diversity (Salillari et al., 2007).
-However, due to the continuous regeneration and the limited number of the individuals for accessions as well as genetic erosion, the collection is damaged (Fetahu et al., 2005).
+Preservation of the genetic resources in the country is associated with rigorous characterization and evaluation of the genetic diversity (Salillariet al., 2007).
+However, due to the continuous regeneration and the limited number of the individuals for accessions as well as genetic erosion, the collection is damaged (Fetahuet al., 2005).
 The plant genetic resources are considered as the main source for the conservation of the biological diversity and long-term sustainability of human life.
 Identification of the genetic variability by means of the morphological indicators also helps for the determination of the duplicate accessions.